 Customer Complaints?Reviews from some customers have been the complaint that this machine is a little noisier than most-a problem that Maytag has addressed by offereing an option known as the "Quiet Series 300 Sound Package."
 This helps out by providing for a smoother balance suspension that lowers vibration and noise.

 There are more expensive "Quiet Series" options available, but for the price of the Centennial, the "300" series noise reduction option should do the job as long as you install the washer away from the most popular areas of the home.
 A seperate laundry room, or even a basement would be ideal for this washer.

 As stated earlier, the Maytag Centennial washer is a well-built and highly durable washer.
 The core components, such as the baseframe, coupler, and the transmission are all industrial-grade strength.

 Built To LastThe original wash basket was coated with porcelain, but it is now solid stainless steel-which helps to prevent chips, scratches, bad odors, and stains.
 This machine may sound like it would look like an industrial washer, yet it is handsome and sports a very attractive finsih with a glowing front panel and with a gold colored console and knobs.

-The Maytag Centennial Washer is a finely build machine and is dependable.
-The price is in the mid $400's and a washer that invites all to re-develop their faith in this brand, once again.
+The Maytag Centennial Washer is a finely built machine and is very dependable.
+The price is in the mid $400's and is a washer that invites all to re-develop their faith in this brand, once again.

 Out of 139 reviews, 59 gave it 5 stars, 25 gave it 4 stars, 2 gave it 3 stars, 11 gave it 2 stars, 34 gave it 1 star.